Presidential Department Descriptions

 Energy and Climate Change

-This team works to support President Obama’s energy and climate change agenda by working closely with a variety of government agencies, including the Environmental Protection Agency, the Department of Energy, the Department of Transportation, and the Department of the Interior.
-In addition, the team works closely with a broad array of stakeholders to identify new opportunities to create green jobs, reduce dependence on oil, and transition to a new clean energy economy.
+This team supports President Obama's energy and climate change agenda by working closely with a variety of government agencies including the Environmental Protection Agency, the Department of Energy, the Department of Transportation, and the Department of the Interior.
+In addition, the team works closely with a broad array of stakeholders to identify new opportunities to advance the President's diversified energy strategy and transition to a new clean energy economy.

-This team provides leadership to the executive branch as it implements the Affordable Care Act, the health reform legislation signed into law by President Obama on March 23, 2010.
-They also coordinates the executive branch activities on public health issues with the American public, stakeholder groups, and state and local governments.
+The team provides leadership to the Executive Branch as it implements the Affordable Care Act, the health reform legislation signed into law by President Obama on March 23, 2010.
+It also coordinates the Executive Branch activities on Medicare, Medicaid, and public health issues with the American public, stakeholder groups, and state and local governments.

 This team helps to develop strategies and policies to carry out President Obama’s commitment to fixing our broken immigration system through comprehensive reform.
 The team is also focused on strengthening border security, developing smarter, more effective enforcement strategies, improving our legal immigration system, reforming our detention system, promoting immigrant integration, and supporting our immigration courts.